awsdocs/aws-systems-manager-user-guide/doc_source/what-is-systems-manager.md

 AWS Systems Manager is a collection of capabilities for configuring and managing your Amazon EC2 instances, on\-premises servers and virtual machines, and other AWS resources at scale\.
 Systems Manager includes a unified interface that allows you to easily centralize operational data and automate tasks across your AWS resources\.
 Systems Manager shortens the time to detect and resolve operational problems in your infrastructure\.
 Systems Manager gives you a complete view of your infrastructure performance and configuration, simplifies resource and application management, and makes it easy to operate and manage your infrastructure at scale\.

 **Note**
 AWS Systems Manager was formerly known as "Amazon EC2 Systems Manager" and "Amazon Simple Systems Manager"\.
 The Amazon EC2 console includes Systems Manager features and services in the left navigation pane under the headings **SYSTEMS MANAGER SERVICES** and **SYSTEMS MANAGER SHARED RESOURCES**\.
-The EC2 console offers access to all Systems Manager features and services, but we encourage you to use the [AWS Systems Manager console](https://console.aws.amazon.com/systems-manager/)\.
+The EC2 console offers access to most Systems Manager features and services, but we encourage you to use the [AWS Systems Manager console](https://console.aws.amazon.com/systems-manager/)\.
 The AWS Systems Manager console offers easy access to all Systems Manager services, data, and shared resources\.
 This console also includes dashboards and easy access to related services that work with Systems Manager to help you manage your AWS resources\.

 ## How It Works<a name="how-it-works"></a>